The Bogies: Toys

 The Bogies are well known for a range of small collectable toys of the characters from the comics.
 These include Pocket Bogies, Giant Bogies and Bogie Key Chains.

-Trading Cards and Stickers
+Trading cards and stickers

 Bogies Battle Cards is a trump trading card game featuring the characters from the franchise.
 Seven cards are in each pack and 100 cards to collect in total.
 There is also a sticker collection which builds up parts of comic strips in the album.

 Other

-T-shirts and stationary are also made.